videolan/vlc/README.md

 *On some platforms, it is de facto GPLv3, because of the licenses of dependencies*.

 **libVLC**, the engine is released under the LGPLv2 *(or later)* license. \
-This allows embedding the engine in 3rd party applications, while letting them to be licensed under other licenses.
+This allows embedding the engine in 3rd party applications while letting them be licensed under other licenses.

 # Platforms